steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 ![Partial Architecture of Car Services Application](/assets/car-services-architecture-overview.png)

 In the figure above, you can see the relevant parts of our architecture of the Autoservice application.
-The application consists of a [Next.js](https://nextjs.org/) frontend application, two [Spring Boot](https://spring.io/projects/spring-boot) backend applications, an [Apache Kafka](https://kafka.apache.org/) server as an event broker (see also: {% cite Bellemare2020 %} for the difference between a message and an event broker) providing topics for the different event messages such as the booking domain event topic, a Kafka consumer reading all event messages that should be written to our CRM system.
+The application consists of a [Next.js](https://nextjs.org/) frontend application, two [Spring Boot](https://spring.io/projects/spring-boot) backend applications, an [Apache Kafka](https://kafka.apache.org/) server as an event broker (see also: {% cite Bellemare2020 %} for the difference between a message and an event broker) providing topics for the different event messages such as the booking domain event, and a Kafka consumer reading all event messages that should be written to our CRM system.

 The frontend application communicates via synchronous REST API calls with the two backend microservices.
 The backend microservices encapsulate the API for the core booking userflow and the API for the account functionality.